+excitation

+Emission

+monochrometer

+emission

+excitation

+emission

+transmittance

+fluorescence

-white ight excitation emission emission transmittance monochrometer emission emission emission emission emission emission case, we set the emission monochrometer to (absorbance) the wavelength of the fluorescence emission maximum and scan the excitation monochrometer.
+the wavelength of the fluorescence emission maximum and scan the excitation monochrometer.

 2) Fluorescence emission.
 In the second case, we excite with only light corresponding to the maximum excitation, and then we scan the emission monochrometer.